-Indianapolis Nursing Home Abuse Lawyer
+Indianapolis Nursing Home Neglect Lawyers

 As our loved ones age, the difficult decision must be made as to their continued care.
 Elderly adults often require access to services and facilities their families can no longer provide, and nursing homes step in to deliver those vital needs.

 We expect elder care facilities to provide the medical and personal care our family members deserve.
 So it’s devastating to discover abuse has occurred.
 But the reality is too many elder care facilities are understaffed, and too few nursing home workers are properly trained to care for senior patients.
 Those shortcomings increase the odds that nursing home residents will become victims of elder abuse and neglect.
 Our nursing home abuse lawyers can help you.

 Types of Elder Abuse